freenandes/freenandes.github.io/src/content/see/07-collaboration.md

 ---
 title: "Collaboration"
 ---
-### How do you collaborate with cross-functional teams during the design process?
+### How do you collaborate with cross-functional teams?

-It’s natural for designers to be more cross-functional.
-I usually reach Customer Success, Customer Service teammates, Community Managers, Marketing, Engineering Services, and others.
-When I do that, I typically absorb information about the customers and understand product use.
+I think communication is key, so I try to get to know everyone first and explain what I do as a product designer.
+Also, I try to set up open and inclusive communication channels, so they can receive updates or provide feedback or new intel about users and customers.

-We can start with a kickoff call to introduce ourselves, and then a Miro board and a Slack channel will keep the connection.
-Colleagues love to see a product taking shape, and that motivates them.
-Also, they can circle that back to customers, who often see new features with good eyes.
+This is important when a design team is new in the company or when a new initiative starts.
+Having documentation ready for this is also very important, so I try to condense all of the above into it and have a documented working process.

-With engineers and PMs, the story is similar.
-We collaborate in Miro and Slack for brainstorming and syncing.
-And we also gather around something like a one-pager where we centralize all information and links.
+I also think involving the team and hosting collaborative sessions is essential.
+This can help them feel more included in the process, more motivated, and start seeing the value of generating user-centered designs more clearly.